ChrisThompsonK/team4-job-app-frontend/README.md

 The server will start on `http://localhost:3000` and automatically restart when you make changes to the code.

 ### Production Mode

+> ⚠️ Ensure backend is running in production mode first

 1. Build the application:
 ```bash
 npm run build